-Stimulant-type laxatives are among the most misused OTC medicines.
+Stimulant-type laxatives are among the most misused OTC medications.
 Their active ingredients work by irritating the lining of the intestine.
 They are often misused by people trying to lose weight, but the people most affected by laxative misuse may be the elderly in nursing homes.

 People who take laxatives too often to prevent constipation may becomes dependent on them in order to have a normal bowel movement.

 A different form of laxative overuse, intake to the point of diarrhea, may lead to the following complications:

 Most OTC sleep aids contain antihistamines to cause drowsiness.
 Often, they lose effectiveness over time, which prompts people to take more than the recommended dose.
 Some people develop a psychological dependence.

 Next-day drowsiness is a common problem with OTC sleep aids, even when taken as directed.
 Many people feel drowsy for longer than eight hours after taking them..
 Overuse of OTC sleep aids can also cause the following symptoms:

 People with glaucoma, respiratory conditions, or difficulty urinating should talk to their doctor before using products containing an antihistamine.

 To be safe, carefully follow the package directions or your doctor's advice when taking NSAIDs.
-Taking too much of these medicines can increase your risk of adverse effects, especially if you are older.
+Taking too much of these medications can increase your risk of adverse effects, especially if you are older.